DataTalksClub/mlops-zoomcamp/02-experiment-tracking/homework.md

 To get started with MLflow you'll need to install the MLflow Python package.

-For this we recommend to create a separate Python environment, for example you can use use [conda environments](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-envs), and then install the package there with `pip` or `conda`.
+For this we recommend creating a separate Python environment, for example, you can use [conda environments](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-envs), and then install the package there with `pip` or `conda`.

 Once you installed the package, run the command `mlflow --version` and check the output.